SourenP/code_sample/README.md

 First it gets the size of the largest Atom to determine the number of rows the matrix for Tracks should be.
 (In the example above the row count is three)

-And it passes the list of Atoms and an empty matrix with the appropriate size to `partToTrackHelp`.
+Then it passes the list of Atoms and an empty matrix with the appropriate size to `partToTrackHelp`.

-`partToTrackHelp` takes the empty container and the list of Atoms and returns a list of Tracks.
+`partToTrackHelp` takes the empty container and the list of Atoms and returns a list of corresponding Tracks.

-In order to create Tracks it does these steps:
+In order to create Tracks it goes through these:

 If the head Atom is empty then return a list of "Track End" messages. (base case)